Chris Boardman: Professional career

-Having started his cycling career as a time trial specialist, he turned professional with the GAN team, later renamed the Crédit Agricole team, of manager Roger Legeay.
+Having started his cycling career as a time trial specialist, Boardman turned professional with the GAN team, later renamed the Crédit Agricole team, of manager Roger Legeay.
 His first race as a professional was the 1993 Grand Prix Eddy Merckx, a 66 km time trial which he won.
 He further won several stages of the Midi Libre and Critérium du Dauphiné Libéré stage races, including the final road stage.
 In 1993 Boardman established the fastest time for a bicycle around the 37.73 mile Snaefell Mountain Course, the course used for the Isle of Man TT Races.
 Riding a specially modified bicycle, Boardman recorded a time of 1hr 23min 54secs.
 The time recorded would prove to be the longest standing cycling record on the Isle of Man, until it was beaten by Peter Kennaugh in 2015.
 Kennaugh, riding a standard racing bicycle, beat the record by six seconds.

 Boardman competed with Graeme Obree for the hour record using radically modified time-trial bikes, beating each other's records in turn; in one eight-month period in 1994 the record fell four times.
-Boardman won fame by winning the prologue of the 1994 Tour de France with what was then the fastest time ever recorded.
+Boardman won the prologue of the 1994 Tour de France with what was then the fastest time ever recorded.
 In the process he caught Luc Leblanc, who had previously been dismissive about Boardman's 1993 hour record, claiming that it could probably be beaten by half the professional peloton.
-However he subsequently lost the yellow jersey in a team time trial.
+However, he subsequently lost the yellow jersey in a team time trial.
 He was hailed as the UK's future Tour de France winner, despite his own insistence that it was a long shot.
 After retirement he said he was not able to recover from the rigours of stage racing due to a low hormone profile.
 "I've always had it, it's probably been that way since I was born, but because of the type of racing that I did in the past, it was not a problem."

-In the 1995 Tour de France, Boardman crashed in the prologue and was forced to quit by his injuries.
-The 1996 Tour de France saw him make a timid return in the wet and rainy prologue where he was beaten by Alex Zülle and finished in second place.
+In the 1995 Tour de France, Boardman crashed in the prologue and withdrew due to his injuries.
+The 1996 Tour de France saw him return in the wet and rainy prologue where he was beaten by Alex Zülle and finished in second place.
 Boardman won bronze in the 52 km road time trial at the 1996 Summer Olympics in Atlanta.
 He did not defend his track individual pursuit title.